Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Survival Analysis for Cost-Aware Robustness Estimation

 \subsection{Choosing the best AFT Model}

-To choose a best-fit from the possible AFT functions, one should prepare the collected metrics and scores and then compare them using \textit{e.g.}, Akaike Information Criterion (\acrshort{aic}), Bayesian Information Criteria (\acrshort{bic}), or Concordance, as per the best-practices for this methodology~\cite{aft_models,kleinbaum1996survival}.
-For \acrshort{aic} and \acrshort{bic}, that means choosing the smallest value.
-Concordance, however, is a number between $0$ and $1$ that quantifies the degree to which the survival time is explained by the model, where a $1$ reflects a perfect explanation~\cite{kleinbaum1996survival} and 0.5 reflects random chance.
-By evaluating $\mathbb{E}_{S_\theta}[T]$ under extreme perturbations, one can test the model and minimize the number of evaluated samples~\cite{aft_models,kleinbaum1996survival} rather than relying on the $> 10^{12}$ samples as required by IEC61508~\cite{IEC61508}.
-While the aforementioned metrics measure goodness-of-fit, one should conduct a \textit{survival probability calibration}, where one fits the AFT model to the data and compares it to a cubic-spline that is meant to capture the un-modelled relationship between failures and time~\cite{ici}.
-These plots can be used to visually inspect the goodness-of-fit of various models, as in Figure~\ref{fig:qq}, and this method is called \textit{survival probability calibration} (used in Figure~\ref{fig:experiments}).
-The integrated calibration index (\acrshort{ici}) as well as the error at the 50th percentile \acrshort{e50}~\cite{ici} can then be calculated.
+To choose a best-fit from a number of possible AFT functions, one should prepare the collected metrics and scores and then compare them using, \textit{e.g.,} Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), or Concordance, as per the best practices for this methodology~\cite{aft_models,kleinbaum1996survival}.
+For AIC and BIC, that means choosing the model giving the smallest value.
+Concordance, however, is a number between $0$ and $1$ that quantifies the degree to which the survival time is explained by the model, where a $1$ reflects a perfect explanation~\cite{kleinbaum1996survival}, 0.5 reflects random chance, and 0 reflects a model that is perfectly wrong (a sign error).
+By evaluating $\mathbb{E}_{S_\theta}[T]$ under extreme perturbations, one can test the model and minimise the number of evaluated samples~\cite{aft_models,kleinbaum1996survival} rather than relying on $> 10^{12}$ validation samples, as required by IEC61508~\cite{IEC61508}.
+The integrated calibration index (ICI) as well as the error at the 50th percentile E50~\cite{ici} are then calculated.
 These are the mean absolute difference between observed and predicted probabilities and the median absolute difference between observed and predicted probabilities, respectively~\cite{ici}.
-Additionally, the data were split into a training set that was used to fit the model (80\%) and an unseen test set (20\%) and the concordance, ICI, and E50 were measured for both.
+Additionally, the data were split into a training set that was used to fit the model (80\%) and an unseen validation set (20\%), and the concordance, ICI, and E50 were measured for both.